44th Medical Brigade: Units

-Air Ambulance Support in Vietnam
+Air ambulance support

 The medical air ambulance helicopter in Vietnam supported combat operations and gave general area medical support for all forces in-country.
 The secondary mission included delivery of emergency whole blood and medical supplies as well as airliftincg keoy medical personnel (i.e., surgical teams, etc.).

 Combat operations were supported by placing one or more air ambulances and ground ambulance support in direct support of the combat troops.
 The aircraft picked up the wounded, not at an aid station, but at the point of injury.
 On average the wounded were in a hospital or being treated by a surcical team at a clearing station within thirty minutes.
 All combat wounded were evacuated by air at least once before being air evacuated out of country.